Documentation

 Step 3 - Add dimensions

-Dimensions are optional attributes attached to each exposure event.
+Dimensions are attributes attached to each exposure event.
 They serve as query-parameter keys in the pixel URL and as aggregation buckets in reporting.
+Every source needs at least one dimension — the form won't save without one.

 To add a dimension, type its name into the Add Dimension field and press Enter or click + Add Dimension.
 For example, adding brand means your pixel URL will include a brand parameter.